yatharth-singh148/Autonomous-Moderation-Suite/README.md

 The production suite operates across a distributed cloud pipeline designed for low-latency request handling and resilient background processing.

-### Edge Telemetry Gateway
+### Web & Edge Control Plane

-The primary client-facing API and edge validation layer is hosted using Cloudflare Workers / Pages for low-latency request handling and lightweight edge processing.
+The public moderation interfaces and central web control logic coordinate tool requests, community lookups, cache access, and community-specific panel workflows.
+The client-facing API and edge validation layer is hosted using Cloudflare Workers / Pages for low-latency request handling and lightweight edge processing.

+The web layer also maintains the materialized community cache and coordinates its periodic and incremental synchronization.
+A separate sister-site manager provides controlled cache distribution and web-state recovery.

 ### Background Processing & Crawlers